 We do not teach "hot yoga."
 Our studio temperature is similar to your home's temperature.

 Props provide physical support so that each student can practice poses as fully as they wish.
 These yoga aids were first introduced by B.K.S.
 Iyengar to help students practice poses that they might not have otherwise been able to do.
-We encourage you to bring what you have with you to class.

 We also include the values of yoga in our practice, including compassion, integrity and non-harming.